booyaa/booyaa.github.io/blog/2017-prebuilt-lunr-indexes.md

 extends: post.liquid

-title: Using prebuilt lunr indexes
+title: Using pre-built lunr indexes
 date: 22 Jun 2017 19:21:00 +0100

 path: 2017/prebuilt-lunr-indexes
+tags: cobalt,search,lunr
 ---
 I've implemented pre-built indexes vs. on demand i.e. generating them when the search page is being loaded.
 I'm not entirely happy with the solution yet for